zheacker/learn_python_the_hard_way/README.md

 Final point: this is *Learn Python* ***the Hard Way***.
 Read every single sentence.
 Type every single command.
 I have a hunch this book is more about programming "muscle memory" than anything else.

 ## Setup and run
-Run `setup.sh` to create the conda environment, install any necessary packages, and and activate the environment.
+Run `setup.sh` to create the conda environment, install any necessary packages, and activate the environment.
 Everything must be run in this conda environment to ensure stability and reproducibility.
 Note to self: this setup file should perfectly recreate the environment, which means that at any given time you should be able to destroy the environment with `conda remove --name pythway --all` and rebuild it by running `setup.sh`.

 Activating/deactivating the conda environment is pain in the ass, so add these aliases to your `.bashrc`: